Mandy8808/GR_NS_BS/README.md

 In addition, we include a folder with some equations of state ([EoSs](/EoS)) and a package [stars](/stars/) with the TOV and EKG systems of equations.
 Other tools, and resources used in the lectures are also include.

 ## Contact
-You can contact me via email: arestrada(at)fisica.uaz.edu.mx/arestrada(at)fisica.ugto..mx
+You can contact me via email: arestrada(at)fisica.uaz.edu.mx / arestrada(at)fisica.ugto.mx